ENG517/Procedure/RavindranH/README.md

-# ODOO POS SYSTEM OPERATIONS
+# Odoo POS System Help Guide

 ## Overview
 The Odoo Point of Sale system is a comprehensive solution designed to simplify retail and restaurant operations.